 The Weed Program's currently featured invasive plant is Lesser Celandine (PDF) (Ficaria verna).
-It has recently been added to the Whatcom County Noxious Weed List as a Class B Noxious Weed.
-Surveys in Whatcom County in 2014 mapped nearly 200 locations of this plant.
+It is a Class B Noxious Weed on the Whatcom County Noxious Weed List and now listed as a Washington State Prohibited Plant.
+Surveys in Whatcom County in 2014 mapped more than 200 locations of this plant.
 Most of these locations were found growing in lawns and home landscaping.

 About the Plant

 Lesser celandine, also called fig buttercup, is a native of Europe and North Africa.